Public-Health-Scotland/vscode_prep/README.md

 - You will see the complete path of your project folder and an OK button, click OK
 ![alt text](img/image-17.png)
 - You will be in your project folder ready to work.
-- You can choose one of these commands depending of your Python version need:
+- You can choose one of these commands depending on your Python version need:

 | Python Version | Command (virtual env outside Project Folder)                         | Command (Internal Project Folder)               |
 |----------------|----------------------------------------------------------------------|-------------------------------------------------|